Kowal Sentry Integration for Magento 2

 - User Feedback widget.

-This approach works well both for classic Magento storefronts and for stores with a higher amount of custom scripts and widgets.
+This solution works well both in a classic Magento storefront and in stores with more custom scripts and widgets.

 Magento 2 checkout monitoring

-Checkout is one of the most critical areas of the store.
+Checkout is one of the most critical areas of a store.
 Kowal_Sentry enables:

 - tracking checkout steps,